Drone standards harmonisation

 The lack of clear standards is holding back the development of drone-related business, both at a global level and in Europe.
 Several studies and surveys (as for instance the European Drones Outlook Study, issued by SESAR) identify a reliable regulatory and standardisation framework as one of the main potential boosters for the drone business.
 Therefore, to foster the growth of a safe drone usage, there is a need to implement coherent and interoperable global standards and regulations for drones in the EU.
 The European Union’s Horizon 2020 Research and Innovation Programme funded AW-Drones to tackle these issues and guide future EU drone regulation.

-AW-Drones contributes to harmonise the EU drone regulation and standards, supporting the European Union rulemaking process for the definition of rules, technical standards and procedures for civilian drones to enable safe, environmentally sound and reliable operations in the EU.
+AW-Drones contributes to harmonise the EU drone regulation and standards, supporting the rulemaking process for the definition of rules, technical standards and procedures for civilian drones to enable safe, environmentally sound and reliable operations in the European Union.
 The project will achieve this target through 2 sub-goals:

 Providing a repository of “best practices” to support EASA’s regulatory process.